Wall Street Pummels McEwen Mining Inc. (MUX) After Recent Earnings Report

-McEwen Mining Inc. (NYSE:MUX) went up by 0.83% from its latest closing price compared to the recent 1-year high of $1.53.
-The company’s stock price has collected 27.65% of gains in the last five trading sessions.
-Press Release reported on 01/29/21 that Thinking about buying stock in Sundial Growers, McEwen Mining, First Majestic Silver, Outlook Therapeutics, or Ericsson?
+McEwen Mining Inc. (NYSE:MUX) went down by -4.20% from its latest closing price compared to the recent 1-year high of $1.60.
+The company’s stock price has collected -5.79% of loss in the last five trading sessions.
+Press Release reported on 02/05/21 that McEwen Mining Announces Fox Complex Growth Funding Secured by Registered Direct Offering

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.